 The high financial cost of this new habit was dwarfed by its mental toll.
 Guilt, anger, remorse, self-loathing; as my personal items dwindled, these emotions stockpiled.
 They became a heavy burden to carry but unfortunately, unlike my physical items, thoughts and emotions couldn’t be easily tossed.
 I tried.
 Very hard.
 Yet those unwanted feelings accumulated en masse.

 Of course by this point my family and close friends had not only noticed, but had repeatedly tried to intercede.
 They watched things spiraling out of control in my life, they felt helpless because they knew I was determined and stubborn.
 I manipulated or “weaseled” as they described it, my way into whatever I wanted and wouldn’t yield until I felt satisfied with the outcome.
 They knew this imposition of will applied even to my own demise.
 What they didn’t know is this steady mental degeneration that manifested in panic attacks and impulsive behavior wasn’t what I wanted at all.
 This new way of living was a massive encumbrance to which I was compelled to concede despite desperately straining in futility to make it stop.
 Every effort yielded a contradiction.
 The more I tried to fight against it and protect myself, the further I sunk.
 I was on precarious terrain and any motion of resistance would induce another avalanche burying me further.
 How could I make it stop?
-Yeah I was overwhelmed and flailing, but still yearning to “push through” this, whatever it was.
+Yeah, I was overwhelmed and flailing, but still yearning to “push through” this.
+The problem was OCD was far stronger than my will.
+That made fighting seem futile.
+But I pressed on.

-I needed to stop my obsessive need to mentally assess the best case scenario of even the most trivial situations and then stop calculating how it could have been made better.
-I needed to stop discarding items in hopes of ridding myself of the memory of a flawed experience.
-Anything that reminded me of a situation that wasn’t perfect became imperfect in and of itself and I couldn’t tolerate that.
-I was afraid of allowing even the smallest event be anything less than perfect because, afterall, the sum of all those small events are what comprise a whole life.
-And I was terrified that I wasn’t living the life I was meant to live.
-When even the smallest situation went awry, it diminished the percentage of perfection, and every time I incurred a less than ideal situation, I had less hope of having a perfect life.
-The right life.
+I needed to stop my obsessive need to mentally assess the best-case scenario of even the most trivial situations and then stop calculating how it could have been made better; both a futile obsession that burned through my mind and time.
+I needed to stop discarding items in hopes of ridding myself of the memory of a trigger.
+Anything that reminded me of a situation that wasn’t “safe” became “tainted” itself and I couldn’t tolerate that.
+I was afraid of allowing even the smallest event be anything less than perfectly safe because, afterall, the sum of all those small events are what comprise a whole life.
+And I was terrified that my life would become “tainted” and in turn, “contaminate” the lives of all those I cared about.
+How could I do that to my loved ones?
+When even the smallest situation went awry, it made that ultimate terror more likely.
+That’s the message OCD seared onto my brain and branded me with.
+Every time I incurred a less than ideal situation, I had less hope of having a normal life.
+To remedy that insecurity, I had to ritualize more.
+And more.

 Of course I blamed myself for all this.
-I was constantly saying in my head, “How could you fucking let this happen?!” and proceeded to calculate how I could have engaged in a progression of events that would have yielded an alternate, better, right outcome.
+I was constantly saying in my head, “How could you fucking let this happen?!” and proceeded to calculate how I could have engaged in a progression of events that would have yielded an alternate, better, safe outcome.
 In doing so I was now always living in regret which was counterproductive which only furthered my fear of demise which ironically led to it more aggressively.
 It was a giant vicious, extremely fucking vicious, cycle!
 I was contending with the ultimate cruel asshole!
 And that asshole was a manifestation of my own thoughts.
-The enemy had the ideal position and advantage.
+Or so I believed at the time.
+I just knew the enemy had the ideal position and advantage.
+It lived in my brain giving it the perfect jurisdiction to anticipate all my thoughts and pollute them with intrusive thoughts so as to dictate my actions.
+So much and so often, that I was overwhelmed and unable to differentiate intrusive thoughts from my beliefs.
+My behavior was completely dictated by intrusive thoughts.
+The messages were coming from my brain.
+I was the one responding to them with irrational, ritualistic behavior.
+How could I not think I was at fault?

-Yet I was afraid to fight it because that would mean giving in to imperfection, to mediocrity.
+I was afraid to fight it because that would mean giving in to the possibly of being “tainted,” to being unsafe.
 That notion was especially toxic for someone who suffered from perfectionism.
 Rather than risk being wrong or responsible for a sub-optimal outcome, I doomed myself to a paroxysm of anxiety and inaction.
 I was frozen in fear.
 I catered to it.
 I made it ever stronger.
+And all the while I didn’t fully grasp that “I” wasn’t responsible for it.
+That it was a mental malfunction beyond my control.
+And since I couldn’t yet make that distinction, I hated myself.
+I was feeding my obsession without understanding that the ritualizing I was compelled to do made things worse.
+Progressively worse.

 I fortified my fear by throwing out “tainted” and “imperfect” items at first, and then I did it by trying to pre-empt having to have anything get “tainted” in the first place.
-I started to avoid potentially imperfect situations by avoiding places, social situations, family events, even friends themselves.
+I started to avoid potentially unsafe encounters, or even the incessant rumination that followed the thought of a “danger” encounter by avoiding places, social situations, family events, even friends themselves.
 By decreasing the spectrum of my world, I could better protect myself by being less likely to encounter something “wrong.”
 This meant opportunities were lost.

-When I was in Paris at the same time my brother and his girlfriend were vacationing there, we made plans to see each other.
-Five minutes after meeting up with them in the Sixieme Arrondissement, the area and situation felt “wrong” to me and my flight response kicked in.
+I had the memory of the last time I was in Paris and my brother’s pained expression as I left him to remind how bad travel could be.
+It was burned into my brain, ready to recall at the hint of bravery.
+It regularly played out in my mind all over again.
+My brother and his girlfriend were vacationing there, we made plans to see each other.
+Five minutes after meeting up with them in the Sixieme Arrondissement, the area and situation felt “wrong” and “unsafe” to me and my flight response kicked in.
 Within one minute more, I made up an excuse as to why I couldn’t stay to have coffee with them and hastily bid them adieu, leaving with the confused and concerned expression on my brother’s face searing into my conscience.
+I played out those moments so many times, I had a created a mental short-hand for them just to try and save time.

-When one of my best friends threw a bachelor party in Las Vegas, through extreme coercion and guilt, I forced myself to fly out for it.
+But even familiar places weren’t a failsafe.
+When one of my best friends, Gary, had his bachelor party in Las Vegas, through extreme coercion and guilt, I forced myself to fly out for it.
 It was just an hour flight away I rationalized and I had been to Vegas many times before so I knew the area and what to expect.
 Less than an hour after landing, I was on flight back to L.A.
 “Just was suddenly feeling really sick,” I let my friend know before heading back home.
 At least the statement wasn’t completely a lie, I thought.

 I had to make excuses.
 Avoidance was essential.
-By avoiding things, places, people, I could prevent “wrong” encounters by avoiding the encounters in the first place.
+By avoiding things, places, people, I could prevent “wrong,” potentially “dangerous” encounters by avoiding the encounters in the first place.

-As I adopted more defensive methods, and when those didn’t work, corrective responses, I knew I was increasingly regarded as “eccentric,” “quirky,” “strange,” and ultimately “disturbed.”
+As I adopted more defensive methods, and when those didn’t work, corrective responses – ritualizing, I knew I was increasingly regarded as “eccentric,” “quirky,” “strange,” and ultimately “disturbed.”
 As I was still fully cognitively aware of reality and the peculiarity of my behavior modifications, these labels were deeply painful, but still not as bad as what facing my fear would mean.
-And while I knew it was this irrational fear that was causing me to make instinctive decisions rather than clear-headed ones, I wasn’t able to dismiss the fear.
+And while I knew it was this irrational fear that was causing me to make irrational choices rather than clear-headed decisions, I still wasn’t able to dismiss the fear.
 I understood that somewhere in the subconscious brain there is a cost-benefit mechanism that retains certain fears because perceptively, they aid my self-preservation.
 Human beings heed their fears because they serve as warnings for potential imminent danger.

-After getting dressed and ready, I headed to work.
-I was already running late.
+After getting dressed and ready, I had to head to work.
+I was running late.
 Getting ready the way I had to now was very time consuming.
-I ripped a few pages from a magazine and headed to the door of my apartment.
-I carefully grabbed the door handle using the torn out magazine pages as a barrier and turned the doorknob.
+I ripped a few pages from a magazine and proceeded to the door of my apartment.
+I carefully grabbed the door handle using the torn-out magazine pages as a barrier and turned the doorknob.
 Then I tossed the magazine pages onto the ground inside my apartment.
-I stepped out and used my shoe to pull the door closed.
+I stepped out and used my foot to pull the door closed.
 I had to create enough momentum so that the door would slam shut since I couldn’t pull it closed using my bare hands.
 It slammed shut and I started walking to work.

 “I hear you,” I said reflexively and numbly.